 Learn and reflect about a pivotal moment in U.S. history – December 7, 1941

 No trip to the island of O'ahu is complete without a visit to the Pearl Harbor Historic Sites.
 To truly understand the vital role of Pearl Harbor in World War II, spend a day among all of the Pearl Harbor Historic Sites.
-Stand in the shadow of the hulking Battleship Missouri, crouch through the narrow passages of the USS Bowfin submarine; or stroll among the WWII-era fighter planes at the top-ranked Pacific Aviation Museum and look at the remains of the USS Arizona.
+Reserve a ticket for the USS Arizona Memorial, which includes a Navy-operated shuttle boat ride and time to experience the memorial itself.
+Stand in the shadow of the hulking Battleship Missouri, crouch through the narrow passages of the USS Bowfin submarine, or stroll among the WWII-era fighter planes at the top-ranked Pacific Aviation Museum and look at the remains of the USS Arizona.

 Survivors, veterans, and visitors from around the world travel to Pearl Harbor to honor and remember the 2,403 service members and civilians who were killed during the attack on December 7, 1941.
 An additional 1,178 people were injured, two U.S. Navy battleships (the USS Arizona and the USS Utah) were sunk, and 188 aircraft were destroyed.